 The prototype should be end-to-end, connecting the sensor to the device, the device to the network and on into the cloud, incorporating enterprise integration and the end-user interface.

 IoT prototyping kits and boards today come in a variety of pre-built, ready to program packages.
-Orange Business Services, for example, has just released the IoT Soft Box developer’s kit, in association with ARM to provide a fast and simple to answer to end-to-end development.
+Orange Business, for example, has just released the IoT Soft Box developer’s kit, in association with ARM to provide a fast and simple to answer to end-to-end development.
 The kit uses open source software and is powered by Orange’s Datavenue, a modular offering designed to help build, implement and secure data and IoT projects.

 Select, connect, manage and control